 i.
 Duplicate the “Site-Discharge” workbook tab.

 ii.
 Repeat steps 1a-1gPrecipitation is strongly controlled by elevation in the DCEW (see Background).
 The value for P in equation 5 should be the elevation-weighted average over the entire watershed.
 The best way to obtain the elevation-weighted average is to complete the Spatial Average Precipitation exercise.
-If your instructor does not assign the precipitation exercise, it can also be assumed that the precipitation collected at the Treeline site approximates the average precipitation that falls over the entire DCEW.
-To complete this Watershed Water Balance exercise, follow either step a or b below as directed by instructor:
+If your instructor does not assign the precipitation exercise, you can either use a direct average of several stations within the watershed or assume that the precipitation collected at the Treeline site approximates the average precipitation that falls over the entire DCEW.
+To complete this Watershed Water Balance exercise

 a.
 Complete the Spatial Average Precipitation exercise, OR

 b.
 Compute the average of 3 stations, or